paulgovan/AutoDeskR/README.md

 shiny::shinyApp(ui, server)
 ```

-# FAQs
+# Common Issues
-Q: Why do some of the functions seem to work while others don't?
+P: Some of the functions seem to work, others don't.

-A: Make sure to sign up for the correct APIs and services through [AutoDesk Forge](https://forge.autodesk.com/).
+S: Make sure to sign up for the correct APIs and services through [AutoDesk Forge](https://forge.autodesk.com/).

+P: I can't create bucket "mybucket".

+S: Try a unique bucket name.

 # Acknowledgements
 Many thanks to the developers at [AutoDesk](https://github.com/Developer-Autodesk) for providing this great set of tools and for the support needed to learn and implement these APIs.